 The rear plastic window often takes a lot of damage.
 They are stressed every time the soft top is opened or closed.
 After a number of closing and opening, the rear plastic window would go to heaven.
 You can put a new plastic rear window costing around $70 if you DIY.
 The labor cost will add to this price.

 This is the big one, the Miatas rust a lot.
-It’s super rare to see a Miata that hasn’t had a rust problem.
+It’s super rare to see a Miata that hasn’t had a rust problem just as it’s rare to see a Mercedes E320 that hasn’t rusted.
 Partially due to its old age and partially to other environmental factors.
 Any car would rust if not taken care of.

 The most prominent rust spots are: